Here's what Ontario's new restrictions mean for the London region

 While the Middlesex-London Health Unit (MLHU) reported new daily records in recent days, with three of the highest daily case counts coming in the last seven days, it is not considered a hot spot.

-After a spike in cases, on Wednesday Grey-Bruce asked all residents to consider themselves carriers and to stay home for 48 hours for 48 hours, while Windsor-Essex saw a jump in cases Thursday nearly bringing the daily report into triple digits.
+After a spike in cases, on Wednesday Grey-Bruce asked all residents to consider themselves carriers and to stay home for 48 hours, while Windsor-Essex saw a jump in cases Thursday nearly bringing the daily report into triple digits.

 The surge in cases came a little after a week of a province-wide stay-at-home order which followed an initial ‘circuit breaker’ shutdown.